kbalog/uis-dat640-fall2019/assignments/assignment-2b/README.md

 # Assignment 2B

 **UPDATES**
+  * [04/11 14:15] The maximum number of daily Kaggle submissions has been double (is 6 now).
+  * [04/11 14:15] The FAQ section has been extended.
   * [11/01 11:30] The API is up and running (and should be stable from now on).
 It has also been extended with a **get** endpoint to fetch document content and URL directly from the index.
   * [11/01 11:30] The report may be expanded with an additional challenges section (see [below](#Deliverable)).
   * [31/10 08:40] The pre-precomputed statistics (discussed on Monday) are now complete and available under [data](data/) with along with a [description](data/Statistics.md).
 (These files will not be pushed to the private repositories, download them from [here](data/).)